18F/handbook/_pages/travel-leave/leave.md

 Refer to the GSA [Time and Leave Policy](https://insite.gsa.gov/cdnstatic/insite/HRM_60101_Time_and_Leave_Administration_Policy_%28Posted_Version_-_March_23%2C_2020%29.pdf) and contact the [FAS Benefits Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit) who corresponds to your last name to let them know if you have military orders.

+### Disabled veteran leave (DVL)

+A veteran with a service-connected disability rating of 30 percent or more from the Veterans Benefits Administration (VBA) of the Department of Veterans Affairs is entitled to up to 104 hours of disabled veteran leave for the purposes of undergoing medical treatment for such disability.

+The employee will have a single, continuous 12-month eligibility period, beginning on the “first day of employment” in which to use the leave or it will be **forfeited with no opportunity to carry over** the leave into subsequent years.

+For additional information, please reference the [Disabled Veteran Fact Sheet on opm.gov](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/disabled-veteran-leave/).

 ## Extended leave

 ### Unpaid leave